rk3142/fern-production/README.md

 2. **TDD**:
 - We used *jest* for unit testing
 - Each <name>.js file is accompanied by the corresponding <name>.test.js file
+- After runinng `npm test` in the frontend directory, the coverage will be available at `frontend/coverage/lcov-report/index.html`